 help children to take their place as citizens of a diverse country and world, understanding and respecting people who are different from them

 We make sure that all children's and families' beliefs, and other beliefs we study, are treated with respect.

-At Brize Norton, we follow the Oxfordshire Agreed Syllabus for Religious Education.
-This is focused mostly on the three religions of Christianity, Islam and Judaism, although children also learn small amounts about other faiths.
+At Brize Norton, children learn about Christianity and Judaism in Key Stage 1.
+Hinduism is added to this in Years 3 and 4 followed by Islam in Years 5 and 6, though elements of different religions are visited throughout their time at school.
 Children learn about these religions (their beliefs, attitudes, stories, celebrations and customs) as well as learning from them - reflecting on what these religions, and those who follow them, can teach us about our own attitudes to life.

 How RE is taught

 RE is taught by class teachers in Key Stage 1 and by our Higher Level Teaching Assistant, Mrs Bostock, in Key Stage 2.
 Children learn about faith (e.g. what people of a certain faith believe in and the festivals they celebrate) and from faith (e.g. reflecting on what we can learn today from a parable of Jesus).
 We have good links with St Britius' Church, including assemblies led by the vicar and several services each year held in the church (Harvest, Remembrance, Christmas and Easter).
 These services are designed to be suitable for children of all faiths and none; parents are welcome.
 We visit other places of worship (such as the Cathedral in Oxford and a mosque or synagogue), and we sometimes have visitors representing other faiths, such as a Hindu parent explaining about Diwali.